BahareDev/FlightInfo_Filter/README.md

 ### Future Improvements

 *   Integrate real-time flight data using an open API

+*   Add pagination for results

 *   Add filter options for other things like departure/arrival time, destination, etc.

-*   Implement a fully responsive design for mobile and tablet views.
+*   Implement a fully responsive design for mobile and tablet views and UI animations.

+*   Improve price filter by using a slider instead of a drop-down menu.

 *   Add a menu in the sidebar for more ux and responsiveness